pownas/Advent-Of-Code-2020/README.md

 I will try solve this years challanges with Microsofts new .NET5 (released november 2020 via https://dot.net/ ) and C# language version 9.

+## Kodsnack repos
+Check other examples of the solutions in: https://github.com/kodsnack/advent_of_code_2020

 ## Progress

 | Day | Part 1 | Part 2 |